 - 1. Choose the Unit from the pull-down menu. - 2.
-Choose the port or sequential range of ports using the From...To... port pull-down menus.Use the remaining pull-down menus to configure the parameters described below:
+Choose the port or sequential range of ports using the From...To... port pull-down menus. - 3.
+Use the remaining pull-down menus to configure the parameters described below:

-Parameter Description State < Enabled> Toggle the State < Enabled > field to either enable or disable a given port.
+Parameter Description State <enabled></enabled> Toggle the State < Enabled > field to either enable or disable a given port or group of ports.
 Speed/Duplex <auto></auto> Toggle the Speed/Duplex < Auto > field to either select the speed and duplex/half-duplex state of the port.
-Auto - auto-negotiation between 10 and 100 Mbps devices, full- or half-duplex.
+Auto - auto-negotiation between 10 and 1000 Mbps devices, full- or half-duplex.
 The Auto setting allows the port to automatically determine the fastest settings the device the port is connected to can handle, and then to use those settings.
-The other options are auto , 10M/Half, 10M/Full, 100M/Full, 100M/Full_M (Master), and 1000M/Full_S (Slave).
+The other options are Auto , 10M/Half, 10M/Full, 100M/Half, 100M/Full, 1000M/Full_M (master), and 1000M/Full_S (slave).
 There is no automatic adjustment of port settings with any option other than Auto .
 Flow Control Displays the flow control scheme used for the various port configurations.
 Ports configured for full-duplex use 802.3x flow control, half-duplex ports use backpressure flow control, and Auto ports use an automatic selection of the two.
-The default is Disabled.
+The default is Disabled .
 Learning Enable or disable MAC address learning for the selected ports.
 When Enabled , destination and source MAC addresses are automatically listed in the forwarding table.
 When learning is Disabled , MAC addresses must be manually entered into the forwarding table.
 This is sometimes done for reasons of security or efficiency.
 See the section on Forwarding/Filtering for information on entering MAC addresses into the forwarding table.